Consumer Directed Employer Legislation:

 The State’s current system for administration and payroll for Individual Providers is overly complicated and burdensome for caregivers and consumers.

 Case workers are pulled in multiple directions and too often don’t have time to meet the needs of caregiver or clients.
 The payroll system has been a mess since day one.
 Caregivers are often confused about who to call and get passed from one place to another.
-SB 6199 would have the State contract with a professional private entity to take over payroll and administration.
+SB 6199 allows the State to contract with a professional private entity to take over payroll and administration.
 This will simplify the system and create a single place to go for employment-related questions.
 It will free up caseworkers to address client needs, and will professionalize and improve payroll and administration.

 No caregiver will be forced to join a Union.